cmancushman/StackBase/README.md

 - Complex queries implemented in an easily digested manner

-- Columns automatically resized to accomidate large input (numeric data capped at 12 integer-part digits and 9 decimal-part digits currently)
+- Columns automatically resized to accomodate large input (numeric data capped at 12 integer-part digits and 9 decimal-part digits currently)

 - Logic handled for the user: columns are optimized for 'WHERE' conditions, including fulltext searches and UNION/or, and indexes are automatically created to speed up applicable searches (explained later)